 The GDPR also include restrictions on cross-border data transfers of personal data to countries outside the EEA that are not considered by the European Commission and UK government as providing "adequate" protection to personal data ("third countries"), including the United States, unless a valid GDPR transfer mechanism (for example, the European Commission approved Standard Contractual Clauses ("SCCs") and the UK International Data Transfer Agreement/Addendum ("UK IDTA")) has been put in place.

 Where relying on the SCCs or UK IDTA for data transfers, we may also be required to carry out transfer impact assessments to assess whether the recipient is subject to local laws which allow public authority access to personal data.
 The international transfer obligations under the EEA and UK data protection regimes will require significant effort and cost, and may result in us needing to make strategic considerations around where EEA and UK personal data is transferred and which service providers we can utilize for the processing of EEA and UK personal data.
 Although the UK is regarded as a third country under the EU GDPR, the European Commission has issued a decision recognizing the UK as providing adequate protection under the EU GDPR ("Adequacy Decision") and, therefore, transfers of personal data originating in the EEA to the UK remain unrestricted.
 The UK government has confirmed that personal data transfers from the UK to the EEA remain free flowing.
 The UK Government has also now introduced a Data Protection and Digital Information Bill ("UK Bill") into the UK legislative process.
 The aim of the UK Bill is to reform the UK's data protection regime following Brexit.
-If passed, the final version of the UK Bill may have the effect of further altering the similarities between the UK and EEA data protection regime and threaten the UK Adequacy Decision from the European Commission.
-This may lead to additional compliance costs and could increase our overall risk.
-The respective provisions and enforcement of the EU GDPR
+If passed, the final version of the UK Bill may have the effect of further altering the similarities between the UK and EEA data protection regime and threaten the UK Adequacy Decision from the EU GDPR and UK GDPR may further diverge in the future and create additional regulatory challenges and uncertainties.